 - 1. Evidence-based items or services that have in effect a rating of A or B in the current recommendations of the United States Preventive Services Task Force which includes cervical cancer and HPV screening, colorectal cancer screening, and mammography screening. - 2.
 Immunizations that have in effect a recommendation from the Advisory Committee on Immunization Practices of the Centers for Disease Control and Prevention with respect to an individual. - 3.
 Evidence-informed preventive care and screenings for infants, children, and adolescents, in accordance with comprehensive guidelines supported by the Health Resources and Services Administration. - 4.
 Additional preventive care and screenings not included in (1) above, in accordance with comprehensive guidelines supported by the Health Resources and Services Administration for women. - 5.
 Depression screening in adults, including pregnant and post-partum Members, children and adolescents in compliance with USPSTF recommendations. - 6.
+Prenatal vitamins and breast pumps for Members expecting the birth of a child. - 7.
 Coverage for obesity or weight reduction or control services for children age six and over who qualify as obese, and adult patients who have a body mass index of 30 kg/meter squared or higher.
-Service include:

-- a.
+Service include: - a.
 Medical Nutritional Therapy (MNT) and Clinical Nutritional Therapy, including: - i.
-Initial assessment and intervention; - ii.
+Initial assessment and intervention: - ii.
 Subsequent Individual Reassessment and Intervention; and - iii.
 Group Appointments; - b.
 Nutritional and Dietetic Counseling; - i.
 Individual and Group; - c.
 Annual, face-to-face IBT (Intensive Behavioral Therapy) for CVD (cardiovascular disease); - d.
 Face-to-Face Behavioral Counseling for Obesity; - e.
 Weight management classes, non-physician Provider; and - f.
-Nutrition classes, non-physician Provider. - 7.
+Nutrition classes, non-physician Provider. - 8.
 Coverage for cessation of Tobacco Use.
 Services include: - a.
 Screening for Tobacco Use; and - b.
 For those who use Tobacco products, at least two (2) cessation attempts per year.
 For this purpose, covering a cessation attempt includes coverage for: - i.
-Four (4) tobacco cessation counseling sessions of at least ten (10) minutes each (including telephone counseling, group counseling and individual counseling) without Prior Authorization; and - ii.
-All Food and Drug Administration (FDA) approved tobacco cessation medications (including both prescription and over-the-counter medications) for a 90-day treatment regimen when prescribed by a healthcare Provider without Prior Authorization.
+Four (4) tobacco cessation counseling sessions of at least ten (10) minutes each (including telephone counseling, group counseling and individual counseling) without Prior Authorization: and - ii.
+All Food and Drug Administration (FDA) approved tobacco cessation medications (including both prescription and over-the-counter medications) for a 90-day treatment regimen when prescribed by a healthcare Provider without Prior Authorization. - 9.
+For individuals at high risk of acquiring Human Immunodeficiency Virus (HIV) Infection, preexposure prophylaxis (PrEP) with effective antiretroviral therapy.